manoper93/Arduino/README.md

-# Arduino

-arduino examples
-&
+#Door Automation

-arduino code for sliding door automation board with photocells and stop
+Arduino code for sliding door automation board with photocells and stop